House-sitting in West Ireland

-House-sitting is a good chance to learn new skill for both of us.
-I am a qualified landscape gardener, so it is easy to care for plants, but in Ireland there weren’t may as it was too cold.
+House-sitting is a good chance to learn a new skill for both of us.
+I am a qualified landscape gardener, so it is easy to care for plants, but in Ireland, there weren’t may as it was too cold.
 Just a potted indoor one – that was easy.

 If they refused to come, we would shake a container with seed, and they would appear out of no-where.

-Even though we were not locals, we were able to meet some locals, and shared our skills with helping them set up some computer programmes they needed – so that was nice!
+Even though we were not locals, we were able to meet some locals, and shared our skills by helping them set up some computer programmes they needed – so that was nice!